How do you heat a house with solar power?

 Because this type of heating is very inefficient, it’s rarely used for whole house heating, except in climates with few heating degree days.

 A small space heater uses about 1,800 watts.
-To see how much power your electric furnace uses, check the label.
-Read your electric bill during your heating months to estimate how much additional power you’re consuming to heat your home.
+If you have an electric furnance, read your electric bill during your heating months to estimate how much additional power you’re consuming to heat your home.

 As you can see, there are a lot of different ways that you can heat a home.
 Fortunately, solar power is a completely viable way to provide that heat, no matter what type of heating system your house currently uses.